Ernyoke/certified-gcp-cloud-engineer/01-fundamentals/big-data-and-ml.md

         - It can be used for ETL, batch processing, stream processing
         - We used Dataflow to create data pipelines used for batch processing a streaming purposes
         - Orchestration: we can create pipelines that coordinate services, including external services
-        - Dataflow integrates with Cloud Storage, Pub/Sub, BigQuery and BitTable
+        - Dataflow integrates with Cloud Storage, Pub/Sub, BigQuery and BigTable
     - BigQuery:
         - Ad-hoc SQL queries on massive datasets
         - Provides near real-time interactive analysis of massive datasets